What Can Educators Do?

 To watch the video in its entirety, click here to access the video A Mindfulness Practice to Support the Well-Being of Students with LDs – Feed all Four.

-For information on the tiered approach for student mental health and well-being, click here to access the SMH-ASSIST website.
+For information on the tiered approach for student mental health and well-being, click here to access the School Mental Health Ontario website.